ECE WORKFORCE COMPENSATION INITIATIVE

 If your program receives compensation support via the Early Educator Salary Support Grant the program will enter into a grant agreement with DEC based on the educational qualifications of eligible teaching staff working at least 20 hours in the classroom.The initial grant period is July 1, 2022, through June 30, 2023, and programs will implement the compensation increases starting October 1, 2022.

-*Funding for this initiative is subject to availability, as well as verifiable enrollment data and educational attainment documentation.
+*Funding for this initiative is subject to availability, verifiable enrollment data and educational attainment documentation.

-Educators are required to have their transcripts uploaded to their California ECE Workforce Registry account and verified by the California ECE Workforce Registry.
-Degrees related to early education and ECE units will be taken into consideration when determining funding amounts for each educator.
+Educators must have their transcripts uploaded to their California ECE Workforce Registry account and verified by the California ECE Workforce Registry.
+Degrees related to early education and ECE units will be considered when determining funding amounts for each educator.
 All center teachers and FCC educators in ELS programs should now be updating their profile on the Registry.

 For all educators eligible for DEC compensation support through either a stipend or an Early Educator Salary Support Grant to the center they are employed in:

-- Upload any documents (degree transcripts, ECE transcripts, and permit information) that are not currently verified by the Registry (making sure that all self-reported information is verified by the registry)
+- Upload any documents (degree transcripts, ECE transcripts, and permit information) that are not currently verified by the Registry (making sure that the Registry verifies all self-reported information)

 - Review employment information to ensure that title/position, wage, and hours per week are all up to date